Employee Burnout: Signs, Solutions & How To Prevent It

 This problem can arise in various ways, depending on the situation in which the employee finds himself.
 Stress, feelings of helplessness, and weakness are just some of the feelings that occur when an individual finds himself in this situation.

-It is of great importance to determine what causes such feelings, in order to later succeed in escaping from this state.
+It is of great importance to determine what causes such feelings, in order to later succeed in escaping from this state (read more on employee experience management).

 Here are some of the most common causes: